 Terrier dog breeds are beloved by dog owners the world over.
 But it takes a special kind of pet parent to raise and coexist with this spirited, sassy, tenacious, yet very special animal.

-Thankfully, there are different terrier breeds for different kinds of owners.
-We’ll be looking at all these different terrier types, from small terrier breeds to large terrier breeds.
+Thankfully, there are different terrier dog breeds for different kinds of owners.
+We’ll be looking at all these different terrier types.
+From small terrier breeds to large terrier breeds.

 Terrier Dog Breeds and Their Personalities

 Original terrier dog breeds were developed to hunt, guard, and protect.

 These traits were used to good advantage by farmers and mill owners who needed a scrappy dog.
 These were dogs capable of ridding the landscape of pests and vermin and to help in hunting endeavors.

 Nowadays, though, their roles are much different.
 Regardless, though, modern owners should be aware that, in large part, most terrier dog breeds retain the same personality.
 Most of these different terrier types are still as scrappy and stubborn as their valued ancestors.

 Their personality also includes a certain bit of energetic rambunctiousness.
 And don’t forget that tendency to chase after whatever catches their eye!